England | Scotland | Wales | Northern Ireland | Ireland

 Gwallon Lane, Marazion, Cornwall, TR17 0HWTel: Contact Details below

-Welcome, to the Dispensary at Marazion Surgery.
-We would like to take this opportunity to introduce ourselves.
-As a vital part of the General Practice team the Dispensary liaises closely with the Doctors, Practice Nurses, District Nurses, Macmillan Nurses, Receptionists and Administrators.
-We aim to offer an excellent service to all of our patients.
-Dispensing facilities are available for most patients, those who live more than one mile from a chemist; you will be advised of your eligibility when you register as a patient.
+The Dispensary liaises closely with the Doctors, Pharmacists, Practice Nurses, District Nurses, Macmillan Nurses, Patient Advisors and Administrators.
+Dispensing facilities are available for most patients who live more than one mile from a chemist; you will be advised of your eligibility when you register as a patient.

 Repeat prescriptions can be ordered quickly and easily through a variety of methods, designed to suit everyone and to ensure that all patients can contact dispensary at a time and by a method that best suits their busy lives.

 Monthly Prescriptions: Please ensure that you do not run out of medication, by ordering your repeat prescription in plenty of time.
-We require at least two working days notice not including weekends.
+We require at least three working days’ notice not including weekends.
 During busy periods, such as during Bank Holidays, we would appreciate being given extra time.
 Please do not over-order or ‘stock up’ on medicines.

 Delivery Service: A delivery service is available to rural areas.
 For more information on the delivery schedule please contact the dispensary.
 Patients who are housebound will have priority for delivery.
 In addition regular dropping off points are made to local shops on a weekly basis, to the villages of Goldsithney, St Erth and Crowlas.
 Again, please contact dispensary for further information.

-Queries & Questions: If you have a query about any aspect of your medication or care, please speak to one of the dispensary staff at the surgery.
-If the dispenser does not know the answer, they will speak to the appropriate person and get back to you within a reasonable period.
-Please telephone 01736 710505 during dispensary telephone opening hours as noted above.
+Queries & Questions: If you have a query about any aspect of your medication or care, please speak to one of the Dispensary staff at the surgery.
+If the Dispenser does not know the answer, they will speak to the appropriate person and get back to you within a reasonable period.

 Extensive exemption and remission arrangements protect those likely to have difficulty in paying charges (NHS prescription and dental charges, optical and hospital travel costs).
 The NHS prescription charge is a flat-rate amount which successive Governments have thought it reasonable to charge for those who can afford to pay for their medicines.
 Prescription prepayment certificates (PPCs) offer real savings for people who need extensive medication.